mfbradley/Responsive-Portfolio/README.md

 This basic portfolio template expands upon the Basic-Portfolio (built using only **HTML** and **CSS**) by adding media queries to create a responsive design.
 The media queries included in the style.css file include breakpoints at 640px, 768px and 980px.
 Please check out the images below for examples.

-The Bootstrap-Portfolio takes this template yet another step further using Bootstrap3 and animations.
-[Click to View](https://github.com/mfbradley/Bootstrap-Portfolio)

 [Responsive-Portfolio in Browswer](https://mfbradley.github.io/Responsive-Portfolio/)